iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation*}
 </p>

-We'll see in this blog post how to retrieve those two optimal neurons by building an equivalent convex problem.
+We will see in this blog post how to retrieve those two optimal neurons by building an equivalent convex problem.

 ### Research context